Skip to main content

 • Four relatively small design changes to ensure appropriate charging for the services provided.

-Consultation opened on 26 November, and submissions close 5pm on 23 January 2026.
+Consultation opened on 26 November and submissions closed at 5pm on 23 January 2026.

 Consultation document